jmarin/container_sec/README.md

 This will boot the virtual machine, which is configured with CentOS 7 as the host operating system.
 The ansible build script will install some dependencies as well as the OpenSCAP tools, including the OpenSCAP Security Guide.
 It will also copy recent files from building the Scap Security Guide from source code (see reference down below)

-Once the virtual machine is done building, you can connect to it with `vagrant ssh` and make sure the proper environment path is set up:
+Once the virtual machine is done building, you can connect to it with `vagrant ssh` and make sure the proper path environment variable is set up:

 ```
 sudo su